When you buy through our links, we may earn an affiliate commission.

-Shared Users are added to a Ring account and login to Ring in the same way the primary user does by opening the Ring app and logging in.
+After accepting the invite, Shared Users can log into their Ring accounts the same way the primary user does.
 The only difference is a shared user has to be invited via email to join the primary user’s account.

 How Do Shared Users Log in to Ring Accounts?